-- Extremely competitive (10 Fellowships to be awarded in 2018) - 3 years salary + \$25k start-up - PhD awarded between 1st Jan 2012 and 1st Jan 2018 - Strong preference given to applicants joining USyd from another organisation in Australia or from overseas - Applications should focus on one of the USyd multidisciplinary initiatives (e.g. BMC, CPC, AINST, Centre for Translational Data Science, ...) - Eol 6th Sept, final applications 10th Oct http://sydney.edu.au/recruitment/
+- Extremely competitive (10 Fellowships to be awarded in 2019) - 3 years salary + \$25k start-up; \$30k bonus if awarded a fellowship in the first 2 years - PhD awarded between 1st Jan 2013 and 1st Jan 2019 - Strong preference given to applicants joining USyd from another organisation in Australia or from overseas - Applications should focus on one of the USyd multidisciplinary initiatives (e.g. BMC, CPC, AINST, Centre for Translational Data Science, ...) - Applications for this round closed on Aug 19th https://sydney.nga.net.au/cp/index.cfm?event=jobs.startJobSearch

-Advertised postdoctoral opportunities
+Advertised postdoctoral (and other academic) opportunities